aeris/gdpr/letter/en.md

 information concerning the basis for the logic in making such automated decisions, and the significance and consequences of such processing.

-7. I would like to know whether or not my personal data has been disclosed inadvertently by your company in the past, or as a result of a security or privacy breach.
+7. I would like to know whether or not my personal data was disclosed inadvertently by your company in the past, or as a result of a security or privacy breach.